lphelpspittman/Deep_Learning_Challenge/AlphabetSoupCharity_Analysis.md

       ![image](https://github.com/lphelpspittman/Deep_Learning_Challenge/assets/127759770/fbafffc9-8874-4701-87fe-c9b6b98357cc)

   * What steps did you take in your attempts to increase model performance?
     * I added a third hidden layer, but that did not increase my accuracy enough.
-I added the NAME column back to the model boosted accuracy rate over 75%.
+I added the NAME column back to the model and boosted the accuracy rate to over 75%.

 ## **Summary**